 The owner of the wine shop then recommended we check out Tratorria Pizzeria Nono Risorto to sample some of the best pizza in Venice.
 It is a fairly non-touristy place, although it was mentioned in the Rick Steve’s book so the word may be getting out.
 It’s located just near the fish market.
 Ashley and I each ordered a pizza and then split them.
 We managed to clean our plates.

 Balloon courtesy of McDonalds:

 Then, giddy on our wine and prosecco, we decided our next mission would be to find the best gelato in Venice.
-We asked a waiter and he pointed us on our way.We got almost there, but then got distracted by two girls promoting the local casino.
+We asked a waiter and he pointed us on our way.We got almost there, but then got distracted by two girls promoting the local casino where we could play with NZ dollars.
 They gave us free drink and entry coupons to the casino and ushered us in.
 Inside, we had to show our ID’s and have official security photos taken so they could keep an eye on us as we gambled the night away.

 We immediately cashed in the drink tickets and then strolled around watching the fat-cat high rollers better $5,000 a go in roulette.

 We decided the slot machines were more our speed, so Ashley put 10 euros in one to test her luck.Alas, we walked out 10 euros in the red – I don’t enjoy the uncertainty of gambling, so I didn’t even want to try.To top the night off, we got a free shuttle boat home from the casino – would you expect anything less?
 As the only two girls in the casino (except a questionable woman with lumberjack boots and a plaid fleece jacket) the security guys also loved us and tried to convince us not to leave, but we kissed them on the cheeks and promised we’d return soon.
 All-in-all one of those experiences that you just can’t get unless you stray from the normal tourist path!